Mental Health Facilities San Joaquin County, CA

 Childrens Home Of Stockton

-Childrens Home Of Stockton is a mental health treatment clinic in San Joaquin County, California, located at 430 North Pilgrim Street, 95205 zip code.
+Childrens Home Of Stockton is a mental health facility in San Joaquin County, CA, located at 430 North Pilgrim Street in the 95205 zip code.
 Childrens Home Of Stockton provides residential treatment.
-Childrens Home Of Stockton provides cognitive behavioral therapy, trauma therapy and couples/family therapy to children / adolescents.
-Childrens Home Of Stockton also supports people with PTSD, LGBT and people with trauma.
-Additional services provided by Childrens Home Of Stockton consist of family psychoeducation, housing services and intensive case management.
+Childrens Home Of Stockton provides psychotropic medication, dialectical behavior therapy and couples/family therapy to children / adolescents.
+Childrens Home Of Stockton also supports LGBT, people with trauma and people with PTSD.
+Additional services offered by Childrens Home Of Stockton consist of case management, integrated primary care services and housing services.

 Frequently Asked Questions About Mental Health Treatment in San Joaquin County, CA